Weekly Ways I’ve Used AI in Studio: Week 1

 Outreach Planning with AI

-Rather than blindly emailing random businesses, I set out to create personal, intentional outreach to ideal clients.
+Rather than blindly emailing random businesses, I set out to create personal, intentional outreach emails to ideal clients.

 And instead of emailing the standard, “Hey, look I take nice photos want some?” email, first I asked AI to help me: